VictorMartinsD/entrega-criando-rede-social-VictorMartinsD/README.md

 ---
 ---

-# 🇺🇸 Social Network: Responsive Layout
+# 🇺🇸 Social Network: Responsive and Interactive Layout

 Check out the application in action at the link below:
 👉 [Social Network - Deploy Link](https://victormartinsd.github.io/rede-social/)